Erato

-In Greek mythology, Erato (/'Er@toU/; Ἐρατώ) is one of the Greek Muses, which were inspirational goddesses of literature, science, and the arts.
+In Greek mythology, Erato (/'Er@toU/; Ἐρατώ) is one of the Muses, associated with erotic lyric poetry.
 The name would mean "desired" or "lovely", if derived from the same root as Eros, as Apollonius of Rhodes playfully suggested in the invocation to Erato that begins Book III of his Argonautica.

 Function

 Erato is the Muse of lyric poetry, particularly erotic poetry, and mimic imitation.
 In the Orphic hymn to the Muses, it is Erato who charms the sight.
 Since the Renaissance she has mostly been shown with a wreath of myrtle and roses, holding a lyre, or a small kithara, a musical instrument often associated with Apollo.
 In Simon Vouet's representations, two turtle-doves are eating seeds at her feet.
-Other representations may show her holding a golden arrow, reminding one of the "eros", the feeling that she inspires in everybody, and at times she is accompanied by the god Eros, holding a torch.
+She is sometimes depicted holding a golden arrow, symbolizing "eros", the feeling she inspires in everybody; at times she is accompanied by Eros, holding a torch.